 Despite several studies investigating the analgesic effect of resizing illusions, the understanding of how these illusions reduce pain is still undetermined.
 It has been suggested that there are cortical misrepresentations of the size of the affected body part, however, it is unknown if resizing illusions affect this cortical misrepresentation, and if this is therefore what causes the reduction in pain.
 No study has yet used neuroimaging with a chronic pain population to determine the cortical activity correlated with this illusory analgesia.
-The main aim of this study, therefore, is to examine potential changes in the somatosensory cortex during illusory finger resizing in both healthy and chronic pain participants, using vibrotactile steady state somatosensory evoked potentials (SSSEPs).
+The main aim of this study, therefore, is to examine potential changes in the somatosensory cortex during illusory finger resizing in both healthy and chronic pain participants, using vibrotactile SSSEPs.
 If we can show a link between illusory analgesia and somatosensory cortex changes, this will enhance our understanding of what is happening in the brain during this illusion-induced analgesic effect.
 Looking forward to utilising illusory resizing as a non-pharmaceutical pain treatment, having a greater understanding of the neural underpinnings of this technique will likely enhance the effectiveness of such treatment, increase patient trust in the therapy, and will allow the resizing illusions to be adapted for differing chronic pain conditions.

-Based on the subjective embodiment theories underpinning this analgesic effect, the first hypothesis, acting as a positive control (1), is that (1a) there will be a greater illusory experience, measured via a subjective illusory experience questionnaire, in the multisensory condition compared to the non-illusion condition in both groups.
-Also, regarding subjective illusory experience, we hypothesise that (1b) there will be a greater illusory experience in the unimodal visual condition compared to the non-illusion condition for those who experience the unimodal illusion.
-The main experimental hypothesis for this study is that (2) there will be a significant difference in SSEP response when comparing (2a) multisensory visuotactile illusory resizing to non-illusion, and when comparing (2b) unimodal visual illusory resizing to non-illusion in the Healthy Group.
-There will also be a significant difference in SSEP response when comparing (2c) multisensory visuotactile illusory resizing to non-illusion, and when comparing (2d) unimodal visual illusory resizing to non-illusion in the Chronic Pain Group.
-The final hypothesis is that (3) we expect to find a subjective reduction in pain, measured via a 21-point numeric rating scale, comparing before and after scores for multisensory and unimodal-visual conditions.
+Using different sensory manipulations of finger resizing illusions, in addition to using an electromagnetic solenoid stimulator, this study aims to investigate subjective illusory experience and SSEP responses in both healthy and chronic pain patients, to better understand the relationship between body ownership illusions and experiences of chronic pain from subjective experience and cortical representation perspectives.
+To test this, different resizing illusions consisting of multisensory (visuotactile) stretching (MS), unimodal-visual stretching (UV), a non-illusion control condition without tactile input (NI), and a non-illusion control condition with tactile input (NIT) will be used to assess alternate aspects of illusory resizing manipulations and their related effects on SSEP response.
+In line with previous findings regarding effective UV conditions (Hansford et al., 2022), subjective questionnaire data will be used to identify individuals who experience an effective UV condition, and these participant’s SSEP data will then be analysed.
+The first hypothesis, acting as a positive control (1), is that (1a) there will be a greater illusory experience, measured via a subjective illusory experience questionnaire, in the MS condition compared to the non-illusion conditions in the healthy group.
+There will also be (1b) a greater illusory experience, measured via a subjective illusory experience questionnaire, in the MS condition compared to the non-illusion conditions in the chronic pain group.
+The main experimental hypothesis for this study is that (2) there will be a significant difference in SSEP response when comparing (2a) MS visuotactile illusory resizing to non-illusions, and when comparing (2b) effective UV illusory resizing to non-illusions in the healthy group.
+There will also be a significant difference in SSEP response when comparing (2c) MS visuotactile illusory resizing to non-illusions, and when comparing (2d) effective UV illusory resizing to non-illusions in the chronic pain group.
+Also, (2e) there will be a significant difference when comparing healthy to chronic pain participant’s baseline NI SSEP responses.
+The final hypothesis is that (3) we expect to find a subjective reduction in pain, measured via a 21-point numeric rating scale, comparing before and after scores for (3a) MS and (3b) UV conditions, whilst we expect (3c) no reduction of pain following the NI condition, nor (3d) a reduction of pain following the NIT condition.

 Methods